wincowgerDEV/OpenSpecy-shiny/README.md

-# Open Specy Shiny app
+# Open Specy Shiny App

-Analyze, Process, Identify, and Share, Raman and (FT)IR Spectra
+Welcome to the new home for the Open Specy web application.
+If you are looking for the R package go to [OpenSpecy-package](https://github.com/wincowgerDEV/OpenSpecy-package)

 <!-- badges: start -->
 <!--